carsonmagnuson/algorithm-visualization/README.md

 Svelte + TS + Vite

 # Aim:
 The idea behind this project was to create intuitive visualizations of how data is organized, tagged and processed by various sorting and path-finding algorithms to better understand how they work from a ground-up perspective.
+Check it out [here](https://carsonmagnuson.com).

 # Currently Implemented:
 Bubble Sort √

-Merge Sort 0.5√
+Merge Sort √

+Gravity Sort √

 Depth-First Search